muzz-procogia/rmarkdown-techtalk/README.md

 # Parameters

 ## 1. Creating a report with a parameter
-Throughout the course, we've created reports that present information on the projects in a particular country.
+Throughout the talk, we've created reports that present information on the projects in a particular country.

 ## 2. Parameters
 Using the investment_services_projects data, we could create reports for a number of different countries.
 If we want to create a report for 10 countries from the data, it would require a lot of time and effort to create each report separately and manually edit each report for each country.
 Instead of manually editing new reports, we can use a parameter to efficiently create new reports that summarize the data for different countries.
 Parameters are used to create a report with specific values for key inputs that are listed in the YAML header.